Skip to main content

 What are prescription discount cards?

-Prescription discount cards offer discounts on prescription medication prices for people with and without insurance.
-They can sometimes take hundreds of dollars off the cost of a medication, making the prescriptions affordable for those without insurance and sometimes even beating the copay price for those with insurance.
+The discounts can sometimes save you hundreds of dollars on the cost of a medication, making the prescriptions affordable to those without insurance and sometimes even beating the copayment price.

 Pill bottle with text 'Starts at $4'